forgefed/forgefed/spec/behavior.md

     - [instrument][]: The role or permission that the [origin][] actor had with respect to accessing the resource, and which is now being taken away
     - [context][]: The resource, access to which is being revoked
+    - [allows][prop-allows]: Modes of invocation and/or delegation that the
+      canceled access allowed

 Actor *A* MAY provide both sets of properties.
 If it does, then: